lingbend/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Use properly formatted HTML.
-Have 4 HTML pages: A login page, a goal setting/tracking page with embedded feed, and a user settings page.
+Have 2 HTML pages: A login page and a goal setting/tracking page with embedded feed.
 - **CSS** - Formatting works well for PC and mobile sized browsers.
 Uses good color contrast and palette as well as text font, prioritizing readability and professionalism.
 Display feed and goal progress bars.
-- **React** - Runs login, ChatGPT connection and microgoal generator, goal display backend, ...
+- **React** - Runs login.
+Runs goal display, goal input GUI, and alters progress and streak meters.
+Sends requests to and receives data from backend for goals, progress, streaks, and microgoal suggestions.
+Displays feed and settings as reactive components of the goal setting page.
-- **Service** - Description here
+- **Service** - The backend provides a goal feed endpoint, retrieve goals endpoint, update goals endpoint, delete goals endpoint, ChatGPT API-integrated microgoal suggestion endpoint, login endpoint, user creation endpoint, and update user settings endpoint.
-- **DB/Login** - Description here
+- **DB/Login** - DB requires authentication to access user info (except public "posts" for the feed).
+Stores user credentials and goal info securely.
+Is accessed by backend service.
-- **WebSocket** - Description here
+- **WebSocket** - Social goal feed is received live from the server.

 ## 🚀 AWS deliverable